- Sport, Culture and Recreation

 The Carrot River Gospel Mission had its beginnings in the late 1930's under the direction of the Canadian Sunday School Mission.
 In 1957, the Church affiliated with the Mennonite Brethren Churches of Saskatchewan.

-The congregration is very proud of their new church, with many hands and hearts contributing, they were able to begin worship on Easter Sunday, 2017, however the parishioners now congregate Sundays at Pioneer Place on Main Street.
+The congregation is very proud of their new church.
+With many hands and hearts contributing, they were able to begin worship on Easter Sunday, 2017, however the parishioners now congregate Sundays at Pioneer Place on Main Street.

 Kingdom Hall of Jehovah's Witnesses